Trusted Platform Module (TPM)

 TPM is a chip on the motherboard that provides security functions.

 It's important to keep in mind that TPM is just a tamper proof recorder.
-Neither does TPM does any verification of the data that's written to it nor the systems writing data to it does any verification.
+TPM doesn't do any verification of the data being written to it.
+It's important to understand that TPM doesn't do anything by itself.
+The clients of TPM must use the functionalities by invoking the methods exposed by TPM.

 The word "platform" in TPM refers to the entire hardware and software that's running on the computer on which the TPM is hosted.